top of page

 BSc & MSc interns

 Every year, the Gavins Lab hosts several BSc and MSc interns carrying out their final research projects in inflammation biology.
-2024 cohort are:
+This year's cohort are:

 Paula Eva Podniesinski (Biomedical Sciences BSc)